Casual Company

 Casual Company, Casual Detachment, or Casual Platoon, sometimes shortened to simply Casual or abbreviated as CasCo, is a type of unit in the United States military.
-It is sometimes a holding unit for military personal awaiting assignment to a permanent unit, such as after completing basic training or as combat replacements.
+It is sometimes a holding unit for military personnel awaiting assignment to a permanent unit, such as after completing basic training or as combat replacements.
 It could also be a group awaiting transportation to or from another duty station or for discharge from the military.
 It also may be an ad hoc unit formed for a specific assignment or duty, such as guarding prisoners.
 It also can be a unit composed of service members on convalescent duty.